Community Broadband Initiative

-- Rural and under-served communities.
+- Empower rural and under-served communities

 Why are we doing it?

-Despite massive investment in broadband, many areas of Silicon Valley remain under-served - creating a broadband gap.
+Despite massive investment in broadband, many areas of Silicon Valley remain under-served, creating a broadband gap.
 As the region's economic boom continues, people seeking housing are forced to move away from city centers, but in doing so they often must give up access to fast and reliable connectivity.
 Recent developments in hardware and software will enable neighborhood and community groups to obtain and deploy their own broadband networks.

 Our project is guided by a Steering Committee consisting of:

-- County of San Mateo - Ulysses Vinson (Dir SMC Labs), Benny Lee (Dir Public WiFi)
+- County of San Mateo - Ulysses Vinson (Dir, SMC Labs), Benny Lee (Dir, Public Wi-Fi)